Fast-64/fast64/README.md

 ### Switch Statements
 To add a switch mesh node, duplicate your switch bone and move it off to the side.
 Set the bone geolayout command to be Switch Option.
 Any nodes in this switch option must be children of this bone.
 Add any other bones to this bone.
 Add your switch geometry into your existing mesh in the correct position and skin it.

-# Decomp vs Homebrew Compatibility
-There may occur cases where code is formatted differently based on the code use case.
-In the tools panel under the SM64 File Settings subheader, you can set which use case you want.

 ### Common Issues
 Inivisible Mesh : Bone is not set to deform, or geometry is skinned to more than one bone.